nicopop/ManualApWorlds/worlds/manual_plateup_nicopopxd/docs/en_Manual_PlateUp_Nicopopxd.md

 - "Read any text wall in the Construction yard"
 - "Get in the Statue Island Workshop"
 - "Visit the Ocean Depths"
-    - requires: "Tornado Knowledge"
+    - requires: "Counter-Clockwise Tornadoes"
 - "Visit the Planet's Core"
-    - requires: "Tornado Knowledge", "Jellyfish Knowledge"
+    - requires: "Counter-Clockwise Tornadoes", "Jellyfishes"
 - "Get the Meditation dialog from Gabbro"
     - requires: "Signaloscope", "Signal > OW Ventures"
 - "Find the Island Shard"